 News and Updates

 Greeley's Historic Preservation Commission sponsors activities throughout the year to educate our community about historic preservation—from workshops on preserving antique hardware and wood frame windows, to FREE summer walking tours through Greeley's historic neighborhoods.
-We are currently underway making plans for the 2014 History Brown Bag Series and walking tours.
-Please check back soon to view the 2014 event schedule!
+Please see the 2014 Events Calendar to view the 2014 History Brown Bag Series and walking tours.

 History Brown Bag Presentations